vrsrajawat/Solidity-project/README.md

 ## License

-All contracts in this repository are released under an UNLICENSED/MIT license.
-Refer to the individual contract files for more details.
+All contracts within this repository are distributed under the UNLICENSED/MIT license.
+Please consult the specific contract files for further details.